 Through the *Design & Dignity Programme at the Irish Hospice Foundation, Rosabel’s Rooms is facilitating the development of family-friendly bereavement suites in hospital emergency departments around Ireland.
 These will provide comfort and dignity for bereaved parents and families following the death of a child

-Rosabel’s Rooms will be launching the Rosabel’s Room to Talk Fund which will ensure therapeutic supports are made available to anyone impacted by child loss in Ireland.
+The Rosabel’s Room to Talk Fund which is ensuring therapeutic supports are made available to anyone impacted by child loss in Ireland.
 The programme is available for specific therapists throughout Ireland which is to ensure bereaved families receive support in their home county even if their child had to travel for treatment.